-Gutzon Borglum chose these four presidents because from his point of view, and they represented the most crucial occasions in the history of the United States Would another artist at that time, or possibly a modern-day artist pick in a different way?
-As you learn more about Borglum’s options, think of what you may have done if the choice depended on you.
+Gutzon Borglum chose these four presidents because of his point of view.
+They represented the most crucial occasions in the history of the United States.
+Would another artist at that time, or possibly a modern-day artist pick in a different way?
+As you learn more about Borglum’s options, think of what you may have done if it depended on you.

 Washington led the colonists in the American Revolutionary War to win self-reliance from Great Britain.
 Since his value, Borglum picked Washington to be the most popular figure on the mountain and represent the birth of the United States.

 ” The conservation of the spiritual fire of Liberty, and the fate of the Republican design of Government, are justly thought about as deeply, possibly as lastly staked, on the experiment delegated to the hands of the American individuals.”
 George Washington

 Other locations for more information about George Washington:

 - The White House – Presidents – George Washington

 - Thomas Jefferson, Third President of the United States

 Jefferson was the primary author of the Declaration of Independence, a file that motivates democracies worldwide.
 Gutzon Borglum picked Jefferson to represent the development of the United States.

 ” We act not for ourselves but the entire humanity.
 Our experiment needs to reveal whether the guy can be relied on with self – the federal government.”
 Thomas Jefferson